Internet Banking Terms and Conditions

 If a transfer cannot be processed by the receiving financial institution, the funds will be returned to your account.
 This may take approximately 3 days but can take longer depending on the other financial institution.

-Accounts with signing instructions of "any two signatories to sign" to authorise a Transaction can use the Internet banking service, except for an online Telegraphic Transfer.
+Accounts with signing instructions of "any two signatories to sign" to authorise a Transaction can use the Internet Banking service, except for an online Telegraphic Transfer.

 Once a Transaction has been set up by a signatory it will await approval within Internet Banking from the second account signatory.
-The Transaction can also be approved from Mobile Phone Banking.
+The Transaction can also be approved from Mobile Banking.
 The Transaction will not be successfully processed until it has been authorised by two signatories.
 If a Transaction is still awaiting approval on the next payment date you requested, it will not be processed and will be deleted from Internet Banking.

 Where there are multiple signatories on an account, the authorisation of any (2) two will be accepted and the Transaction processed.

-Appropriate signatories will be advised on the Internet Banking homepage of any Transactions awaiting approval within Internet banking.
+Appropriate signatories will be advised on the Internet Banking homepage of any Transactions awaiting approval within Internet Banking.